min2ha/ukwa-site/content/target/17999/index.en.md

   "subject": "UK General Election 2015"
 }

-# Campaign for Science and Engineering: 2015 General Election

 The Campaign for Science & Engineering (CaSE) is the leading independent advocate for science and engineering in the UK.